SergioKritikosGlavina/SergioKritikosGlavina/README.md

-- 👋 Hi, I’m @SergioKritikosGlavina
+- 👋 Hi, I’m @SergioKritikosGlavina.
    I like to be truthful to myself, and others, as I live my life in a way that I feel content with.

 - 👀 I’m interested in drawing, sewing, and various physical hobbies that I can take time to learn and enjoy.